 Measuring success: a numbers game

-There is nothing intrinsically unspiritual with counting numbers.
+There is nothing intrinsically unspiritual with tracking numbers.
 Or should I say, there is neither anything spiritual nor unspiritual about analyzing and evaluating performance in relationship to established goals.
 The science of statistics is used worldwide to track everything from sports to world pandemics in real time.
 And now, with the help of social media, measuring popularity and success has soared to a new level.

 Whether you are selling merchandise, raising money through crowdfunding, developing a church property management strategy, building a YouTube channel, or preaching the gospel, knowing who you are aiming to reach, whether you have reached them, and their response to your message, is vital.